Vaclav-Nekuza/Demo/README.md

 'archive': To keep logs reasonably organized, this method archives older logs that are already compressed using gzip to a new folder archive to the corresponding folders according to date.

 ### Testing
-each method tests part of the program using testing logs in directory 'test\_files' corresponding to the name, except for method 'cleanup'
+Each method tests part of the program using testing logs in directory 'test\_files' corresponding to the name, except for method 'cleanup'.

 'cleanup': Removes already used files and copy new ones from a backup directory.